gu-dsan6725/spring-2026-lab11-Animeliksetyan/test/results/observations.md

 params.message.messageId            Unique UUID per message

 The response wraps the agent's reply in a result object containing:
-- artifacts: array of response parts (the actual agent output)
-- history: full turn-by-turn conversation history
-- status.state: "completed" when done
+**artifacts**: array of response parts (the actual agent output) **history**: full turn-by-turn conversation history **status.state**: "completed" when done
-- contextId and taskId: for tracking conversation state
+**contextId and taskId**: for tracking conversation state

 ### 4. What was in the agent Card and How it was used

 The agent card was fetched from http://127.0.0.1:10002/.well-known/agent-card.json and contained:

-name: "Flight Booking Agent", which was used to identify and label the agent in logs and cache
-url: "http://127.0.0.1:10002/", which was used as the endpoint for A2A message delivery
-description: "Flight booking and reservation management agent", which was used by the registry for semantic matching
-skills: 5 skills listed (check_availability, reserve_flight, confirm_booking, process_payment, manage_reservation).
+**name**: "Flight Booking Agent", which was used to identify and label the agent in logs and cache **url**: "http://127.0.0.1:10002/", which was used as the endpoint for A2A message delivery **description**: "Flight booking and reservation management agent", which was used by the registry for semantic matching **skills**: 5 skills listed (check_availability, reserve_flight, confirm_booking, process_payment, manage_reservation).
 These skills were used by the Travel Assistant's LLM to understand what the remote agent can do and how to phrase the delegation message
-protocolVersion: "0.3.0".
-This ensures protocol compatibility before connecting
-preferredTransport: "JSONRPC", which tells the client which protocol to use
+**protocolVersion**: "0.3.0".
+This ensures protocol compatibility before connecting **preferredTransport**: "JSONRPC", which tells the client which protocol to use

 The Travel Assistant fetched the agent card at invocation time (card_resolver.py) to initialize the A2A client before sending the first message.